2024 United States presidential election: Analysis of results

 Trump carried 31 of 50 states.
 Trump is the first Republican presidential candidate to win Nevada since George W. Bush in 2004.

 The 2024 presidential election was the first presidential election since 1976 in which all 50 states and Washington, D.C. shifted towards the same party.
 Approximately 90% of counties swung towards Trump between the 2020 and 2024 elections, encompassing both rural and urban areas.
 The 2024 election was the first presidential election since 1932 in which the losing candidate failed to flip a single county.
 Even among states that voted heavily for Biden in the 2020 election, Trump's gains were significant.
 The states of New York and New Jersey swung over ten points toward Trump, and Trump also made gains in Harris' home state of California.
 However, relative to 2016, only 28 states shifted to the right by 2024, with an average shift relative to 2016 of 1 point.

 While Trump made gains among young voters compared to Republicans in recent presidential elections, especially among young men, exit polls found Harris won young voters by 54 to 51 percent of voters under 30.
 However, Millennials and Generation Z constituted a minority of the voting public.
 Voters 44 years of age or younger (born in 1980 or later) were estimated by the exit poll to comprise 37% of the electorate.
 Almost all demographic groups (including African-Americans, Hispanic-Americans, and Asian-Americans) swung towards Trump from the 2020 election; the exceptions to this trend included non-religious voters, LGBT voters, White women with college degrees, Black women, and voters making over $100,000 a year.
 According to exit polls, Harris's strongest income demographic consisted of voters making over $200,000 a year; she won those voters by a margin of 52–46%.
-Post-election research by the Brookings Institution found that while Trump made inroads with minority voters, the Republican Party had "hardly" created a multiracial coalition.
-Brookings argued that saying so was premature and that such support "could very well be a blip" based on economic concerns.